KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/germany_the_soil_that_formed_me.md

 An Inner Architecture

 It is no coincidence
-that my synthesis of water, consciousness, mathematics, biology, philosophy, and mysticism was born here.
+that a synthesis of water, consciousness, mathematics, biology, philosophy, and mysticism was born here.